alexandertrefz/essence/packages/client/README.md

 Descriptor.
 The boundary decides exactly the same way; its refusals stop naming the Type they refused.

+**A wrapper's constants are read once, not on every read.** A JavaScript module's exports are bindings and an emitted Module's are values, so every constant is marshalled at the wrapper's own evaluation — which is where the two doors differ from each other.
+An export the boundary can not map refuses the whole Module here rather than only itself, which in a build is the better half of the trade: the alternative is a page that renders and then throws somewhere else entirely.
+And a marshalled `List` or Record is **one object shared by every importer** — a host that pushes onto one changes what every other holder of that Module sees.
+Copy it if you mean to change it.

 **As many `.es` entries per build as you like.** Every file of every graph is served under one id, so two entries that reach a common source hold one copy of it, one prelude and one runtime — and a value built by one entry is recognised